• Skip to main content

 Of course, this depends on your weight (see the formula above).

-Besides calories burned deadlifting, you also have to consider the muscle-building value of full-body compound exercises.
+Besides calories, you must also consider the muscle-building value of full-body compound exercises.

 Sample Squat Workout